Keep-You-In-Mind/quadruped-robot/README.md

 How to use this model?

-first，run Initial.m.
+first, run Initial.m.

-second,run this model(quadrupedRobot.slx) in simulink.
+second, run this model(quadrupedRobot.slx) in simulink.

 Then it starts running.